Rhea Silvia: Legend

-When Amulius learned of the birth he imprisoned Rhea Silvia and ordered a servant to kill the twins.
-But the servant showed mercy and set them adrift on the river Tiber, which, overflowing, left the infants in a pool by the bank.
+When Amulius learned of the birth, he imprisoned Rhea Silvia and ordered a servant to kill the twins.
+However, the servant showed mercy and set them adrift on the river Tiber, which, overflowing, left the infants in a pool by the bank.
 There, a she-wolf (lupa), who had just lost her own cubs, suckled them.
-Rhea Silvia was herself spared from death due to the intercession of Amulius' daughter Antho.
-An early Latin tradition, related by Ennius, says she was thrown into the Tiber on the orders of King Amulius.However, according to Ovid, Rhea Silvia ultimately threw herself into the Tiber.
+Rhea Silvia was spared from death due to the intercession of Amulius' daughter Antho.
+An early Latin tradition, related by Ennius, says she was thrown into the Tiber on Amulius' orders.
+However, according to Ovid, Rhea Silvia ultimately threw herself into the Tiber.

 Romulus and Remus overthrew Amulius and reinstated Numitor as king in 752 BCE.
 They would then go to found Rome.

 In Roman art

 Rhea Silvia, torso from the Roman theatre, Cartagena, Spain that was rediscovered in 1988.

 Despite Livy's euhemerist and realist deflation of this myth, it is clear that the story of her seduction by Mars continued to be widely accepted.
-This is demonstrated by the recurring theme of Mars discovering Rhea Silvia in Roman arts: In bas-relief on the Casali Altar (Vatican Museums), in engraved couched glass on the Portland Vase (British Museum), or on a sarcophagus in the Palazzo Mattei.
-Mars' discovery of Rhea Silvia is a prototype of the "invention scene" ("discovery scene") familiar in Roman art; Greek examples are furnished by Dionysus and Ariadne or Selene and Endymion.
+This is demonstrated by the recurring theme of Mars discovering Rhea Silvia in Roman arts: in bas-relief on the Casali Altar (Vatican Museums), in engraved couched glass on the Portland Vase (British Museum), and on a sarcophagus in the Palazzo Mattei.
+Mars' discovery of Rhea Silvia is a prototype of the "invention scene" ("discovery scene") familiar in Roman art; Greek examples are furnished by Dionysus and Ariadne as well as Selene and Endymion.

 The Portland Vase features a scene that has been interpreted as a depiction of the "invention", or coming-upon, of Rhea Sylvia by Mars.

-In the Museo Nazionale Romano there is a depiction of Rhea Silvia sleeping during the conception of Romulus and Remus in a Relief.
+In the Museo Nazionale Romano there is a depiction in a relief of Rhea Silvia sleeping during the conception of Romulus and Remus.